John McIntire: Career

-Some of his most memorable roles were in westerns such as The Far Country (1955), with James Stewart, and The Tin Star (1957) with Henry Fonda.
-In Ambush (1950) he displayed lithe surprising horsemanship skills playing a Cavalry scout alongside Robert Taylor's, and the same year a shrewd card sharp and gun dealer in Anthony Mann's Winchester '73.
-He also had an excellent, sympathetic turn as an aging detective in Scene of the Crime (1949), played a police commissioner in The Asphalt Jungle (1950), a sheriff in the 1960 Hitchcock thriller Psycho and a reverend in the 1960 drama Elmer Gantry starring Burt Lancaster, but though he technically played a supporting part, McIntire received top billing and his greatest critical acclaim for his portrayal of real-life reform politician Albert Patterson assassinated by the local gangsters in the fact-based crime movie The Phenix City Story (1955).
+Some of his most remembered roles were in Westerns, such as The Far Country (1955), with James Stewart, and The Tin Star (1957) with Henry Fonda.
+In Ambush (1950) he displayed horsemanship skills playing a Cavalry scout, alongside Robert Taylor.
+The same year he played a card sharp and gun dealer in Anthony Mann's Winchester '73.
+He also had a turn as an aging detective in Scene of the Crime (1949), and played a police commissioner in The Asphalt Jungle (1950).
+In 1960, he appeared as a sheriff in the 1960 Hitchcock thriller Psycho, and the drama Elmer Gantry starring Burt Lancaster.

+Though he technically played a supporting part, McIntire received top billing for his portrayal of real-life reform politician Albert Patterson, who assassinated by the local gangsters in the fact-based crime movie The Phenix City Story (1955).

 In the mid-1950s, McIntire moved into television, appearing in anthology series, sitcoms and dramas.
-He guest-starred as Judson in the episode "Chinese Invasion" of NBC's one-season western series, Cimarron City, with George Montgomery and John Smith.
+He guest-starred as Judson in the episode "Chinese Invasion" of NBC's one-season Western series, Cimarron City, with George Montgomery and John Smith.

 1962 Wagon Train cast with (clockwise) McIntire, Terry Wilson, Frank McGrath, and Scott Miller.